status-im/help.status.im/docs/en/your-profile-and-preferences/back-up-and-secure-your-recovery-phrase.md

     1. On the **Back up recovery phrase** screen, make sure you have everything ready to write down the recovery phrase.
 Then, check the verification boxes.
     1. Tap **See my recovery phrase**.

-    ### Step 2: Write your recovery phrase
+    ### Step 2: Write down your recovery phrase

     1. Write down and [secure](#secure-your-recovery-phrase) your recovery phrase.
 Don't take a screenshot.
     1. Tap **I wrote it on a paper**.
     1. The Status app asks you to type two randomly chosen words from your recovery phrase.
-Type the words, check the **I understand this is the only time I can see my recovery phrase in the app** box, and tap **Done**.
+Type the words, check the **I understand this is the only time I can see my recovery phrase in the app** box and tap **Done**.
-    1. Once you've written down your recovery phrase, tap **Yes**.
+    1. Once you write down your recovery phrase, tap **Yes**.
     1. Tap **OK, great**.

 === "Desktop"